rishinbussa/notification-bot-for-USDC-transfer/README.md

 Steps for Task 2:
 1. Open Remix-Ethereum IDE

 	   •	Under the File Explorer, add the folder which is uploaded in the smartcontract folder of this repository                 (folder name: @openzeppelin).

 2. Create a New Contract

-	   •	Create a new contract named MockUSDC under the contracts folder of the Remix file explorer (MockUSDC contract             code is provided in the smartcontract folder of this repo).
+	   •	Create a new contract named MockUSDC under the contracts folder of the Remix file explorer (MockUSD contract code is provided in the smartcontract folder of this repo).

-3. Compile and Deploy the Contract in Remix
+5. Compile and Deploy the Contract in Remix
 	   •	Note: Choose the environment as Injected Provider-MetaMask & provide the initial supply while deploying for                  the first time.
 	   •	Make sure that you are on the Sepolia test network before confirming the transaction on MetaMask.

-4. Note the Contract Address
+6. Note the Contract Address
 	   •	Once the contract is deployed, note the contract address.